shiyis/nlp-doc/source/_posts/place-holder.md

 # <span id="title-intro">Hello There!
 Welcome To This Blog.</span>

 I’m Shiyi.
 I’m deeply passionate about the intricate dance between data and innovation.
-With a fervent zeal for leveraging technology to extract insights and create meaningful impact, I’ve embarked on a journey that spans the realms of Data Science, research, and creative expression.
+With a fervent zeal for leveraging technology to extract insights and create a meaningful impact, I’ve embarked on a journey that spans the realms of Data Science, research, and creative expression.

 <span class="label label-danger">Q</span> What drives my work in Data Science and Machine Learning?</span>